-The Partners for Fish and Wildlife (PFW) Program is a voluntary, incentive-based program that provides direct technical assistance and financial assistance primarily through cooperative agreements to private landowners to restore and conserve fish and wildlife habitat for the benefit of federal trust resources.
+Partners for Fish and Wildlife FY24 Department of the Interior Fish and Wildlife Service restore and conserve fish and wildlife habitat for the benefit of federal trust resources.
 The PFW Program is delivered through more than 250 full-time staff, active in all 50 States and territories.
 Partners for Fish and Wildlife Program staff coordinate with project partners, stakeholders and other Service programs to identify geographic focus areas and develop habitat conservation priorities within these focus areas.
 Geographic focus areas define where the program directs resources to conserve habitat for federal trust species.
 Deadline: September 30, 2024